emmajanedrews/base-template/_posts/2017-08-15-why-its-important-to-work-with-an-experienced-agent.md

 {% include youtube.html %}

+When buying or selling a home, it's important that you work with an agent who is experienced.

 Most real estate agents only do four to six deals in a whole year.
 That is a startling fact—six deals a year isn’t enough to truly get the kind of experience people will want and expect from a professional.
 There are too many things that can come up in a real estate transaction that won’t necessarily happen all the time.
 If an agent isn’t doing enough deals, then they aren’t being exposed to those kinds of learning experiences.

 **You must have an agent with deal IQ**.
 This only comes from experience through working many deals.
 You want to make sure that if a problem arises, your agent knows how to handle and solve that situation before it gets worse.